Scherzer cools off Rays, Nats win 6-1 with makeshift lineup

 Washington broke it open with three runs in the sixth against Trevor Richards.
 Holt led off with a double off the wall in right and scored on Josh Harrison’s single.
 Taylor hit a one-out flare over the drawn-in infield and sprinted to second for a double that scored Suzuki and Eric Thames.

-Washington infielder Wilmer Difo, who had been designated for assignment, cleared waivers and accepted an assignment to the team’s alternate site.
+Washington infielder Wilmer Difo, who had been designated for assignment, cleared waivers and accepted an assignment to the team’s alternate site in Fredericksburg, Virginia.

 TRAINER’S ROOM

-Rays: LHP Ryan Yarbrough, who missed his last start with left groin tightness, said he expects he will have no restrictions when he returns to the mound Tuesday.
-“I’m feeling really great right now and until they take the ball out of my hands, I’m going to do what I was doing,” he said. … Manager Kevin Cash said he would be “mindful” of players’ workload during the final three weeks of the regular season but added that until the Rays clinch a playoff spot, “We’ve got a lot of work to do.”
+Rays: LHP Ryan Yarbrough, who missed his last start with left groin tightness, said he expects he will have no restrictions when he returns to the mound Tuesday. … Cash said he would be “mindful” of players’ workload during the final three weeks of the regular season but added that until the Rays clinch a playoff spot, “We’ve got a lot of work to do.”

-Nationals: C Suzuki took a foul tip off his right leg in the fifth.
-He was visited by a trainer but stayed in the game. … Rookie 2B Luis Garcia (bruised heel) was scratched. … INF Asdrúbal Cabrera (back stiffness) got the night off. … OF Juan Soto (sore left elbow) missed his fifth straight game. … RHP Dakota Bacus was placed on the 10-day injured list with a right flexor strain.
-Washington recalled RHP James Borque from its alternate training site in Fredericksburg, Virginia.
+Nationals: Suzuki took a foul tip off his right leg in the fifth.
+He was visited by a trainer but stayed in the game. … Martinez said Soto felt OK after batting practice on Monday and remains day to day. … RHP Dakota Bacus was placed on the 10-day injured list with a right flexor strain.
+Washington recalled RHP James Borque from its alternate training site.

 UP NEXT